Halloween II (2009 film): Cancelled sequel

-In 2009, Rob Zombie declined to return to direct the sequel to Halloween II.
-On August 30 that year, the next film in the series, Halloween 3D, was announced by The Weinstein Company and planned to be released in 2010, retroactively establishing Laurie to have killed Loomis instead of Michael.
-The film was ultimately cancelled as Bob and Harvey Weinstein decided to green light and prioritize Scream 4 (2011) instead.
+In 2009, Zombie declined to return to direct the sequel to Halloween II.
+On August 30 that year, the next film in the series, Halloween 3D, was announced by the Weinstein Company and planned to be released in 2010, retroactively establishing Laurie to have killed Loomis instead of Michael, with Todd Farmer and Patrick Lussier scribing.
+The film was ultimately cancelled in 2012 after Bob and Harvey Weinstein decided to green light and prioritize Scream 4 (2011) instead.
 In 2016, Blumhouse Productions acquired the rights to the series.
-The next installment, 2018's Halloween, served as a direct sequel to the original 1978 and effected a retcon of previous sequels.
-Universal Pictures distributed the film.
+The next installment, 2018's Halloween, served as a direct sequel to the original 1978 and effected a retcon of previous sequels; Universal Pictures distributed the film and its subsequent sequels.